autumn-miranda/OdysseyTableTennis/Readme.md

-# Odyssey Table Tennis core for MiSTer
+# Odyssey Table Tennis Core for MiSTer

-## General description
+## General Description

 Based on the Template Core for MiSTer.